Skip to content

 populated and should match the value in the new property

 `chosenAppealOption` as best it can.
-The new property will
+The new property provides

 deprecated: true